JoaoMonteiro100/multimedia-website/README.md

 - Text: found throughout, present in every section.
 - Images: screenshots, concept art and models, found in .jpg, .png and .gif formats.
 - Graphics: shown in the "About Us" section as a way to see the distribution of players between races and professions.
-- Video: shown in the "Game Modes" section, summing up all about that section.
-Filmed and edited by us (WIP).
+- Video: shown in the "Game Modes" section, giving an overview of that section.
+Filmed and edited by us.
-- Audio: WIP.
+- Audio: a playlist that starts automatically and includes eight memorable scores from the game's soundtrack.
 - Animation: seen in the "Professions" section.
 Our friend Tixx shows the different abilities of each profession.